-Qualitative characteristics IAS 19 Capped Asset Return approach Fair Value approach Fulfilment Value approach The information is relevant: The approach always reflects how the pension obligation will be settled × × 0 × The economic covariance between plan assets and pension obligation is reflected × 0 ~ ~ Inadequate funding is reflected × × \checkmark \checkmark Information is relevant for assessing stewardship × ( 74 ~ \checkmark The information is a faithful representation ~ ~ ( 7 ~ Requirements can be applied retrospectively N/A ~ ( 7 0 Similar elements of pension plans are accounted for similarly to plans under IAS 19 N/A ~ × × The information is easy to understand × × ~ × Information will not be costly to provide × × × ×
+Qualitative characteristics IAS 19 Capped Asset Return approach Fair Value Based approach Fulfilment Value approach The information is relevant: • The approach always reflects how the pension obligation will be settled × × ( 2) × • The economic covariance between plan assets and pension obligation is reflected × CA. ~ ~ • A net liability is always recognised when the assets held in a pension scheme would be expected to be insufficient to cover the payments to the employee at retirement for the service provided to date × × ~ ~ • • Current service cost reflects the value of the pension the employee has earned in the period C) C) ~ ~ • Information is relevant for assessing stewardship × ( 74 ~ ~

+The information is a faithful representation ~ ~ CA. ~ Requirements can be applied retrospectively N/A ~ CA. (7 4 Similar elements of pension plans are accounted for similarly to plans under IAS 19 N/A ~ × × The information is easy to understand × × ~ × Implementation of the approach will not be costly N/A ( 2) × × Information will not be costly to provide on an ongoing basis × × × ×